WillemJan/willemjan.github.io/_posts/2021/2021-09-27-iot-for-libraries.markdown

 I've explored Option 1 and Option 2 in depth, and will share my experience here.

 The first step is to erase and flash new firmware onto the ESP8266 device.
+Firmware is the software that runs on the microcontroller once it is powered, and it's called firmware because you are not able to modify it once written to the chip without interrupting the whole system.

 First install the required tools, firmware and create an initial empty boot.py file.
 ```